Morris H. DeGroot

 Morris Herman DeGroot (June 8, 1931 – November 2, 1989) was an American statistician.

 Biography

 Born in Scranton, Pennsylvania, DeGroot graduated from Roosevelt University and earned master's and doctor's degrees from the University of Chicago.
-DeGroot joined Carnegie Mellon in 1957 and became a University Professor, the school's highest faculty position.
+DeGroot joined Carnegie Mellon in 1957 and became a University Professor, the school's highest faculty position, serving in that position until his death from lung cancer in 1989.

 He was the founding editor of the review journal Statistical Science.

 Academic works

 He wrote six books, edited four volumes and authored over one hundred papers.
 Most of his research was on the theory of rational decision-making under uncertainty.
 His Optimal Statistical Decisions, published in 1970, is still recognized as one of the great books in the field.
 His courses on statistical decision theory taught at Carnegie-Mellon influenced Edward C. Prescott and Robert Lucas, Jr., influential figures in the development of new classical macroeconomics and real business-cycle theory.
 DeGroot's undergraduate text, Probability and Statistics, published in 1975, is widely recognized as a classic textbook.